hyperledger/firefly/docs/overview/firefly_supernode.md

 - Integrate with your security frameworks like OAuth 2.0 / OpenID Connect single sign-on
 - Provide Open API 3 / Swagger definitions
 - Come with code SDKs, with rich type information
-- Confirm as closely as possible to the principals of REST
+- Conform as closely as possible to the principles of REST
 - Do not pretend to be RESTful in cases when it is impossible to be

 ### Event Streams